PRESS DIGEST- Canada - July 11

-July 11 The following are the top stories from select Canadian newspapers.
+July 11 (Reuters) - The following are the top stories from select Canadian newspapers.
 Reuters has not verified these stories and does not vouch for their accuracy.

 ** Wildfires in British Columbia have forced Canadian lumber mills to shut and were edging closer to a Kinder Morgan Inc oil pipeline as hot, dry weather sparked blazes across swathes of western Canada and the U.S. tgam.ca/2u3t291